-Course Content:: An introduction to sociological perspectives on health and illness, social patterns of health and illness and possible explanations; responses to health and illness by individuals, families, lay contacts and professionals; and the social processes by which some experience come to
+Course Content:: An introduction to sociological perspectives on health and illness, social patterns of health and illness and possible explanations; responses to health and illness by individuals, families, lay contacts and professionals; and the social processes by which some experience come to be defined and treated as illness while others do not; an approach to health promotion encompassing social and political action to address inequalities in health as well as health education, major issues in health promotion planning, implementation and evaluation from a number of perspectives including psychology, education, epidemiology and sociology

 The evaluation of the course shall be based on three components: within course and end of course examinations and assignments (quizzes, tutorials etc.).

 The weightage of marks given below can generally be used as a guideline in the computation of the final grade.
-End of course examination - 50% Other examination(s) (within course) - 30% Assignments - 20%

-Course Code: ZLE 513 Course Title: Research Methodology, Scientific Writing, and Seminar (2 credits) Prerequisites: None
+Course Title: Research Methodology, Scientific Writing, and Seminar (2 credits)